 \section{Introduction}

 Deep neural networks (DNNs) have gained popularity in a wide range of applications.
-The remarkable success of DNNs often relies on the availability of large scale datasets.
+The remarkable success of DNNs often relies on the availability of large-scale datasets.
 However, data annotation inevitably introduces label noise, and it is extremely expensive and time-consuming to clean up the corrupted labels.
 The existence of label noise can weaken the true correlation between features and labels as well as introducing artificial correlation patterns.
 Thus, mitigating the effects of noisy labels becomes a critical issue that needs careful treatment.

 It is challenging to avoid overfitting to noisy labels, especially when the noise depends on both true labels $Y$ and features $X$.
-Unfortunately, this often tends to be the case where human annotations are prone to different levels of errors for tasks with varied difficulty levels.
+Unfortunately, this often tends to be the case where human annotations are prone to different levels of errors for tasks with varying difficulty levels.
+Recent work has also shown that the presence of instance-dependent noisy labels imposes additional challenges and cautions to training in this scenario \citep{liu2021importance}.
 For such instance-dependent (or feature-dependent, instance-based) label noise settings, theory-supported works usually focus on loss-correction which requires estimating noise rates \citep{xia2020parts,berthon2020confidence}.
-Recent work by \cite{cheng2017learning} addresses the bounded instance-based noise by firstly learning the noisy distribution and then distill examples according to some thresholds.\footnote{The proposed solution is primarily studied for the binary case in \cite{cheng2017learning}.} However, with a limited size of dataset, learning an accurate noisy distribution for each sample is a non-trivial task.
-Additionally, the size and the quality of distilled samples are sensitive to the thresholds for distillation.
+Recent work by \cite{cheng2017learning} addresses the bounded instance-based noise by first learning the noisy distribution and then distilling examples according to some thresholds.\footnote{The proposed solution is primarily studied for the binary case in \cite{cheng2017learning}.} However, with a limited size of datasets, learning an accurate noisy distribution for each example is a non-trivial task.
+Additionally, the size and the quality of distilled examples are sensitive to the thresholds for distillation.